The Biggest '90s TV Teen Idols, Then and Now

 Then known as Tiffani Amber Thiessen, she played cheerleader Kelly on Saved by the Bell, Saved by the Bell: The College Years, and the TV movie where Zack and Kelly tie the knot.
 She also joined the cast of another influential teen drama, Beverly Hills, 90210.

 Tiffani Thiessen: Now

-Thiessen, like her other costars, is also returning to her teen dream role for a couple of episodes.
+Thiessen, like her other costars, also recently returned to her teen dream role for a couple of episodes.
 She also stars on the Netflix series Alex & Katie and has led her fair share of Hallmark holiday movies.